turingschool-projects/activerecord-obstacle-course/README.md

 ## Extensions

-If you finish everything in here before week 6, you're welcome to take on the following extensions:
+If you finish everything in here, you're welcome to take on the following extensions:

 * Break your solutions into scopes and/or class methods.
 * Try to implement one example using ActiveRecord's `merge`.